-Classlist's School Structure was highlighted in the 'Getting Started - The Set Up Wizard, this page will go into more detail and explain how different styles of school structure can be created, perfectly matched for your school.
+Classlist's School Structure was mentioned briefly in the Basic Guide page: this page will go into more detail and explain how different styles of school structure can be created, perfectly matched for your school.

-Parents can post and interact with other parents within the individual class their child is in, or message the year group.
-Each of these Years falls into an even bigger 'Whole School' group, which parents can also communicate through.
+Parents can post and interact with other parents within the individual class their child is in, or with the whole year group.
+Each of the Year groups falls into an even bigger 'Whole School' group, which parents can also communicate through (though with restricted notifications).